 NEW THERAPY TO SOOTHE NERVE PAIN AFTER SHINGLES

 Chicken pox: the same virus that affected us as children can debilitate us as adults.
 The re-activation of chicken pox as shingles is common for people over 60 and can lead to painful persistent sores in various parts of the body.
-With the vaccine only 50% effective and serious side effects of current medications (Lidoderm patch®, Lyrica®, and Horizant®) that includes severe drowsiness, lightheadedness, falls and addiction, new medications are needed to relieve this painful condition.
+With the vaccine only 50% effective and side effects of current medications (Lidoderm patch®, Lyrica®, and Horizant®) that includes drowsiness, lightheadedness, falls and addiction, new medications are needed to relieve this painful condition.